 How to prepare yourself before refinancing your home loan

-Simply put, your credit score is a numerical representation of your credit reputation.
-The higher the score, the better you can look to lenders.
-That’s why it’s important to know your credit score and credit file information, so you can check for accuracy and correct any mistakes before you start the refinance process.
+Simply put, your credit score is a number that represents your credit reputation.
+The higher the score, the better you may look to lenders.
+That’s why it’s important to know your credit score and what’s on your credit file, so you can check for accuracy and correct any mistakes before you start the refinance process.

 2. Work out your current situation

-The higher the equity (at least 20%) you have on your home, the better the chance that you’ll get a competitive deal.
+The higher the equity you have on your home, the better the chance that you’ll get a competitive deal.

-If you haven’t reached the minimum equity, your lender could require you pay Lenders Mortgage Insurance (LMI) if the equity amount is less than 20% of the property value, after accounting for refinancing costs.
+Your lender could require you to pay Lenders Mortgage Insurance (LMI) if the equity amount is less than 20% of the property value, after accounting for refinancing costs.
 So, weigh up your options carefully as this amount can be hefty which may defeat the purpose of refinancing.

 3. Start paying off your debts

-You may have qualified for your home loan years ago, but that doesn’t mean you’ll be granted a refinancing loan, especially if you’ve acquired other streams of debt during that time.
+You may have qualified for your home loan years ago, but that doesn’t mean you’ll be able to refinance, especially if you’ve acquired other streams of debt during that time.

-Refinancing essentially is the same as getting a new mortgage and showing the lender you’re a responsible borrower is crucial.
+Refinancing essentially is the same as getting a new mortgage: showing the lender that you’re a responsible borrower is crucial.

 Pay off your debts early and reduce any credit limits you don’t need well before you start the refinance process.
-Calculate your debt-to-income (DTI) ratio and take proactive steps to reduce it by making regular and larger repayments.
+Calculate your debt-to-income (DTI) ratio and take proactive steps to reduce it by making regular and larger repayments to outstanding debts.